 How can we get ourselves out of these bad things ?
 Keep good company.
 There is a famous saying in Malayalam, which goes this way, " Mullapoombodiyettukidakkum kallinumundaam oru sourabhyam ".

 Usually when we get Metropolitans speaking at the church, they invariably make references of verses from the Holy Bible.
 HG never made a single mention of the Holy Bible in his mid-sermon speech nor at the end speech with MGOCSM members.
 Cool..
 The Holy Bible contains verses which exhort us how to lead a happy and peaceful life of use to others and community.
 Accepting the fact that the Bible is the Word of God, for a person who knows the Holy Word well, it makes great sense to speak out about the meaning of those verses through examples and deeds than speak out those verses themselves.

 What can drinking cause .. ??
-It makes one feel merry for that session lasting two or three hours, helping one forget reality and be in a different virtual world.
+It makes one feel temporarily merry for a session lasting two or three hours, helping one forget reality and be in a different virtual world.
 Instead of actually identifying and attacking the problems of life, it is only an effort to run away from problems.
-Frequent drinking sessions result in mounting problems without a solution and results in an unhappy married and family life, pushing one into deeper abyss of problems in life from which there can be no coming out.
+Frequent drinking sessions result in mounting problems without a solution and results in an unhappy married and family life, pushing one into deeper abyss of problems in life like financial debt from which there can be no coming out.
 A lost life..!!